Viewing Night on the Harlan J. Smith 107-inch Telescope

 Special Viewing Night program participants have access to our on-site Astronomers Lodge.

 Waiting lists are available via our reservation system (see below).
 However, cancellations are rare for our Special Viewing Nights so you may be better off planning for a different date than waiting for a cancellation on an already sold out program.
-The programs you see scheduled below (through March 2018) are the only dates we will be scheduling for the December 2017 - March 2018 period.
+The programs you see scheduled below (through May 2018) are the only dates we will be scheduling for the April 2018 - July 2018 period.
 Adding a waiting list request for other dates will not result in a program being added for those dates.
-With the exception of the dates you see scheduled below, the 107-inch Telescope is already scheduled for research activity through March 2018.
-New dates for April - July 2018 should be released in March.
+With the exception of the dates you see scheduled below, the 107-inch Telescope is already scheduled for research activity through July 2018.
+New dates for August - November 2018 should be released in late June/early July.